mindkin/hourfleet/docs/youprovide.md

 PCI-DSS (Payment Card Industry Data Security Standard) is the set of rules that govern how businesses should handle customer credit card information, and Paystation is fully PCI compliant.

-Once you have created your Paystation account, Hourfleet requires that you provide the following information:
+Once you have created your Paystation account, Hourfleet requires that you provide the following information for your tenancy:

 * GatewayId
 * ApiKey